nbzero/ansible-wing-playbook/docs/tutorials/01_getting_started.md

 Let's remember our tasks a bit and let's try changing them into playbook name here.

-- Create a completely new server for deployment. **(No playbook)**
+- Create a completely new server for deployment. **_(No playbook)_**
 - Use Ansible to manage server to make it ready to deploy.
-For example, install packages dependencies, docker, etc. **(host-preparation.yml, install-docker.yml)**
+For example, install packages dependencies, docker, etc. **_(host-preparation.yml, install-docker.yml)_**
-- Use Ansible to create Docker Machine Certificate for the server. **(manage-docker-machine.yml)**
+- Use Ansible to create Docker Machine Certificate for the server. **_(manage-docker-machine.yml)_**
-- Use Ansible to deploy GitLab service via Docker. **(automated_docker.yml)**
+- Use Ansible to deploy GitLab service via Docker. **_(automated_docker.yml)_**

 As you can see, server preparation and deployment process have been taken care of by Ansible Playbooks combined with Docker, in other word, Ansible and Docker take care of everything for us when we got a bare server running.
 How easy is it?

 What's next?
 ---------------------------------------------------------------------------
 You now have a rough idea of how this infrastructure as a code works.
-Next is to dive deeper to take a look at how can you configure your deployment, for example, you already have nginx configuration files, how can you deploy nginx with this infrastructure as a code with configuration files attached to it.
+Next is to dive deeper to take a look at how can you configure your deployment.
+For example, you already have nginx configuration files, how can you deploy nginx with this infrastructure as a code with your configuration files attached to it.

 [Inventories, Files, Variables]()